h-waldschmidt/nginx-reverse-secure/README.md

    It will give two creation options.
 Either trough standalone or through webroot.
    Choose option 1 since the reverse proxy isn't running.

-4. Now the second server in `proxy.conf` can be uncommented and the containers can be started with:
+4. Now our certificates are created and the containers can be started with:

    ```sh
     docker compose up -d